wmhilton-stoplight/platform-docs/7.-projects/project-overview.md

 ![Projects List](https://stoplight.io/api/v1/projects/cHJqOjI/images/wf8jEUEHy3s)

 1. All projects are shown in a list, with groups (Professional and Enterprise plans only) organized into collapsible folders.
-2. Sort the list by name, owner, nodes (the number of items in a project), last edit, or visibility.
+2. Sort the list by name, owner, nodes (the number of items in a project), project type, the last edit of project or group settings, or visibility.
 3. Select a project or group to view more details.

 ### Project Overview